"What are beta blockers?

 Special Senses: Blurred vision.

-COREG (carvedilol) has been evaluated for safety in survivors of an acute myocardial infarction with left ventricular dysfunction in the CAPRICORN trial which involved 969 patients who received COREG (carvedilol) and 980 who received placebo.
-Approximately 75% of the patients received COREG (carvedilol) for at least 6 months and 53% received COREG (carvedilol) for at least 12 months.
-Patients were treated for an average of 12.9 months and 12.8 months with COREG (carvedilol) and placebo, respectively.
+COREG has been evaluated for safety in survivors of an acute myocardial infarction with left ventricular dysfunction in the CAPRICORN trial which involved 969 subjects who received COREG and 980 who received placebo.
+Approximately 75% of the subjects received COREG for at least 6 months and 53% received COREG for at least 12 months.
+Subjects were treated for an average of 12.9 months and 12.8 months with COREG and placebo, respectively.

-The most common adverse events reported with COREG (carvedilol) in the CAPRICORN trial were consistent with the profile of the drug in the US heart failure trials and the COPERNICUS trial.
-The only additional adverse events reported in CAPRICORN in > 3% of the patients and more commonly on carvedilol were dyspnea, anemia, and lung edema.
-The following adverse events were reported with a frequency of > 1% but ≤ 3% and more frequently with COREG (carvedilol) : Flu syndrome, cerebrovascular accident, peripheral vascular disorder, hypotonia, depression, gastrointestinal pain, arthritis, and gout.
-The overall rates of discontinuations due to adverse events were similar in both groups of patients.
-In this database, the only cause of discontinuation > 1%, and occurring more often on carvedilol was hypotension (1.5% on carvedilol, 0.2% on placebo).
+The most common adverse events reported with COREG in the CAPRICORN trial were consistent with the profile of the drug in the US heart failure trials and the COPERNICUS trial.
+The only additional adverse events reported in CAPRICORN in greater than 3% of the subjects and more commonly on carvedilol were dyspnea, anemia, and lung edema.
+The following adverse events were reported with a frequency of greater than 1% but less than or equal to 3% and more frequently with COREG: flu syndrome, cerebrovascular accident, peripheral vascular disorder, hypotonia, depression, gastrointestinal pain, arthritis, and gout.
+The overall rates of discontinuations due to adverse events were similar in both groups of subjects.
+In this database, the only cause of discontinuation greater than 1%, and occurring more often on carvedilol was hypotension (1.5% on carvedilol, 0.2% on placebo).

-Table 2 shows adverse events in US placebo-controlled clinical trials for hypertension that occurred with an incidence of ≥ 1% regardless of causality, and that were more frequent in drug-treated patients than placebo-treated patients.
+Table 2 shows adverse events in US placebo-controlled clinical trials for hypertension that occurred with an incidence of greater than or equal to 1% regardless of causality, and that were more frequent in drug-treated subjects than placebo-treated subjects.

-Hypertension Trials (Incidence ≥ 1%, Regardless of Causality)*
+Placebo-Controlled Hypertension Trials (Incidence ≥ 1%, Regardless of

 (n = 1,142)